upb-lea/gym-electric-motor/README.md

 #### Make Arguments
 With the constructor arguments you can parametrize the control problem.
 You can select, which motor model to take, which quantities to control, etc.
-For further information have a look at [Link for the APIDOC Base Env Site]

 ### Reset
 The reset function determines new references, new initial values and resets the visualization.